BlackJar72/MyLibraries/StringTokenizer/README.md

 Doomlike Dungeons, but I'm porting it to C++, with some minor improvements, for more general use in other projects.

-This is probably not the best way to do this, and probably actually be done better with a less object object-oriented approach.
-This could have definitely be more memory efficient.
-However, its not that big and does work for it's intended purpose.

-# This may or may not be complete

-I might added a more advance StringLexer, capable of reading into a tree structure and using context sensitive tokenization.
-Or I might make that its own library.
-Or I might not, if other things seem more interesting and or useful at the time.
-For reading basic config files this (which is what this was designed for) it can actually go a long way.
-However, the current version seem to work fine.
+This is probably not the best way to do this, actually I'm convinced not that its just plain bad -- this is not how to do this in C++.
+It would make far more since to strip the class down to a small struct with just core data (i.e., the tokens and next counter) or even a instance of std::vector.
+Instead of all these class variables (mostly) kept "private" there should just be some functions, hidden in the implementation file -- or even re-write this as a C library.